-A Generally, your retirement funds should not be at risk even if a plant or business closes.
+Α Generally, your retirement funds should not be at risk even if a plant or business closes.
 Employers must comply with Federal laws when establishing and running retirement plans, and the consequences of not prudently managing plan assets are serious.

 In addition, your benefits may be protected by the Federal government.
-The Pension Benefit Guaranty Corporation, a Federal government corporation, insures most private-sector traditional pension plans (defined benefit plans).
-If an employer cannot fund the plan and the plan does not have enough money to pay the promised benefits, the Pension Benefit Guaranty Corporation will assume responsibility as trustee of the plan or provide assistance to the plan.
-The benefits paid will be up to a certain maximum guaranteed amount.
+Traditional pension plans (defined benefit plans) are insured by the Pension Benefit Guaranty Corporation (PBGC), a Federal government corporation.
+If an employer cannot fund the plan and the plan does not have enough money to pay the promised benefits, the PBGC will assume responsibility as trustee of the plan.
+The PBGC pays benefits up to a certain maximum guaranteed amount.